 Human beings love to be afraid.
 While this may sound grossly counter-evolutionary, the success of haunted houses and horror movies suggests there may be some truth to this.
 And yet, it’s not fear that drives us to keep turning pages long after midnight, but suspense—the heart-pounding tension between one unexpected moment and another.

 But what does suspense mean, exactly, and how can we use it to create a more riveting story?
 Let’s dive into the definition of suspense, some suspense examples in literature, and some tricks and tools writers can use to build suspense in a story.

 What is suspense?

-Let’s kick off with an easy suspense definition: suspense in literature is the tension that keeps our attention between one moment and another.
-As a literary device, suspense creates a dramatic question in the story that holds the reader’s attention as they wait for the answer.
+The definition of suspense in literature is the tension that keeps our attention between one moment and another.
+As a literary device, narrative suspense creates a dramatic question in the story that holds the reader’s attention as they wait for the outcome.